wrightdylan/advent-of-code-2023/README.md

 10. For Day 14 I used Floyd's and Brent's algorithms for cycle detection; the latter is 0.6s faster.
 11. Day 15 was suspiciously easy.
 That's never a good sign. :thinking:
 12. For day 16, this was my first time writing a depth-first search, and it ran perfectly on the first attempt :exploding_head:.
 Because I tend to write these solutions generalised for robustness, it effectively meant part 2 was already solved as well.
-13. For day 17, I was originally going for Dijkstra's, but decided to needlessly overcomplicate things by including a visualiser to see the shortest path discovered.
+13. For day 17, I was originally going for Dijkstra's, but decided to needlessly overcomplicate things by usinga heuristic, and included a visualiser to see the shortest path discovered.
 This could be a bit faster though.
+14. Day 18 basically reused the shoelace formula and Pick's theorem from day 10.
+It's not clear why part 2 consistnently run twice as fast as part 1 even though they both use the exact same function.